-Guest blog written by Yasmine Robinson
+Guest blog written by Luis Paredes

 This is a blog series written by the alumni of the Implementing Public Policy Executive Education Program at the Harvard Kennedy School.
 Participants successfully completed this 7-month blended learning course in December 2019.
 These are their learning journey stories.

 When I decided to apply for the Program, I was not sure I would get accepted!
 With all the complicated crises around the globe, I thought my country’s problems were not that hard to solve or -even- that important.
 Happily, I was totally mistaken.
 Once I arrived in Boston and interacted with each of the amazing group of participants, I realized I was in the right place.
 I could not believe that we shared almost the same problems no matter where we live!

 As for my expectations about the course, well I thought it would be a very theoretical, book-oriented program with some interaction spaces and lots of academic work to do!

 Of course, I was not totally mistaken!
 At HKS we had lots of readings, study sessions, and classes with world-class faculty.
 But it was not entirely theoretical, boring or book oriented.
 We really learned by listening and participating through the debates and experiences of our professors…

 Of course, we had some fun too!
 I really enjoyed the on-campus experience.

 One of the key learnings from this course is that your work is never really done.
 PDIA is based on iterations, permanently trying to understand the problem in a better way to find comprehensive solutions for our citizens.
 These iterations are at the core of the whole process because they help to identify and manage the problem.Continue reading IPP Program Journey: The Origins, Gospel, Path and Light at the End of the Tunnel